cmu-sei/iides/examples/example3.md

 - **`Date`**:
  2015-12-01
 - **`Category`**:
- Employment Status (*1*) &mdash; The insider's employment status changed.
+ Employment Status (*1*) - The insider's employment status changed.
 - **`Subcategory`**:
- Insider Resigned (*1.9*) &mdash; The insider resigns from any organization, including the victim organization.
+ Insider Resigned (*1.9*) - The insider resigns from any organization, including the victim organization.

 ## Ttp